 A pitched roof is a design which slopes downwards at an angle from the centre point.
 The slope of this roof type is usually between 12.5 to 85 degrees.
 Some of the most common roof types belong in the category of pitched roofs.
 A gable roof, hip roof, gambrel roof and dormer are among them.

 A steep pitch for your roof is a good option if you live in an area with heavy rainfall.
-Some bigger homes also have double pitches depending on the design.
+Some bigger homes have different pitch styles such as double pitches depending on the design.
 Adding a steep pitch could also be an advantage if you plan of having a loft conversion in the future.
 The steeper the pitch, the more space you will have for your loft.

 Dormers are the most common roof types for loft conversions.
 This roof style usually contains a vertical window that projects from a pitched roof.
 Adding the dormer structure is often one of the steps before you begin to convert your loft.

 Flat roofs are also a popular roof type in the UK and one of the most simple styles.
-Usually a flat roof will only have a small incline if any to fit this category.
-The angle to clasify as a flat roof tends to be under 10 degrees.
+There is a growing range of flat roofing materials and systems that are cost effective.
+Usually a flat roof will only have a small incline to fit into this category.
+The angle to classify as a flat roof tends to be under 10 degrees.

 The most common reason for a small incline is for the water to run off.
 This is not such a popular style for domestic properties for obvious reasons.
-You tend to find flat roofs in use for warehouses and commercial buildings.
-Some domestic uses could be for a roof-top garden or sheds.
+You tend to find flat roofs in use for warehouses and commercial buildings more.
+The top suppliers offer different single ply systems such as Bauder and Langley which are popular for commercial flat roofs.
+Some domestic uses could be for a roof-top garden or shed.

 A hip or hipped roof as it’s sometimes called is another interesting design.
 This style involves all four sides of your home sloping to the ridge.
 The best reason to opt for this roof type is it’s much more stable and durable than gable roofs.
 This style could be worth considering if you live in an area with high winds.